Drug Abuse

 The FDA and EMA require CNS penetrant drug candidates to be assessed for abuse potential.
 Part of this is the assessment includes the chemical similarity to known drugs of abuse.
 Using our expertise and extensive database of controlled substances, controlled and abuse liable chemical space and industry leading tools we are able to quantitively asses whether your candidate is chemically similar to known drugs of abuse - using data rather than opinion.

-When combined with invitro and early invivo studies pre-clinical studies this has the potential to avoid the need for extensive, costly and time consuming full pre-clinical abuse liability package.
+When combined with in vitro and early in vivo studies this has the potential to avoid the need for an extensive, costly and time consuming full pre-clinical abuse liability package.

 Key Features